Empyrrhus/MIDI-To-Shawzin/README.md

 Download the executable, then drag a MIDI file on top of it.

-Alternatively, you can run the program from command line:
+Alternatively, you can clone and run the program from command line:
 ```
 >pip install -r requirements.txt
 >python midiToShawzin [MIDI file]
 ```

 The program will ask you to enter a scale for the MIDI file.
 You can find a <a href="https://www.scales-chords.com/scalefinder.php">scale finder</a> online if needed.
+For details on how the Shawzin input/output system works, see my notes <a href="https://www.reddit.com/r/Warframe/comments/cxbxoc/shawzin_song_recording_syntax/">here</a>.
 The program will then output a .txt file for every instrument track in the MIDI file.
 If any of the notes in the MIDI are out of scale, you can check the appropriate "DEBUG" text file.
 These notes will be marked with "(Ignored)", and will not be converted.
 ```
 (Ignored)	Note #1	 Note C#/Db4 at 0m3.015625s
 ```